 - Support APs in Cultivating Positive Relationships.
 In many situations, the AP serves as the primary disciplinarian.
 This tends to create a lot of stress and burn-out.
 Consider allowing them to lead a student group or even join a community group as the building representative.

 I am blessed to work with great Assistant Principals who provide such great support to our schools with both academic and behavioral leadership!
-Thank you to Emilie, Megan, Todd, Jen, Adrienne, Ken, Zach, Jeff, Erica, and Josh!
+Thank you to Emilie, Brett, Megan, Todd, Molly, Adrienne, Ken, Zach, Jeff, Erica, Tiena, Bill, and Josh!

 I encourage you to share a shout-out to your AP in the comments section below with a note on why you appreciate them!